Why do we need a DNA?

 We use specific examples rather than formal specification to define tasks and design features: mockups, wireframes, and textual examples.

-guiding the individual contributor in many steps of the way and tracking
+contributor in many steps of the way and tracking working

 Thus, the perfect Hola’er is the person who finds his own tasks by understanding his surroundings and deciding what would be of maximal value, creating an MVP, sharing that with his supervisor and OK’ing the direction, and then getting that done productively.